 Training Components:

-- Current Threats: Educate on emerging threats and attack vectors.
+- Current Threats: Inform on current threats and attack vectors.

-- Best Practices: Provide guidelines for secure behavior and practices.
+- Best Practices: Give guidelines on secure behavior and practices.

-- Incident Response: Teach procedures for handling security incidents.
+- Incident Response: Teach procedures regarding security incidents.

-- Regular Updates: Keep training materials current with the latest information.
+- Regular Updates: Keep training materials up to date with the latest information.

 Legal and Compliance Considerations

-Compliance with legal and regulatory requirements is essential for website security.
-Understanding and adhering to laws such as GDPR, CCPA, and other data protection regulations helps ensure that your website meets legal standards and protects user data.
+Legal and regulatory compliances, therefore, are necessary for website security.
+Knowledge of the laws, which includes GDPR, CCPA, or other data protection regulations, ensures that your website is at par with legal standards and also protects user data.

 Compliance Checklist:

-- Regular Audits: Conduct audits to ensure ongoing compliance with relevant laws and regulations.
+- Regular Audits: Regular checks to ensure continuity in being compliant with relevant laws and regulations.

 Future Trends in Cybersecurity